CoulterJones/New-School/news-narrative-design/level-two/README.md

 * PivotTables
 * Filtering and subtotals

-### What you should have covered in prior semesters with an embed:
+### What you hopefully covered in prior semesters with an embed:

 * Overview of using data in journalism
 * Understand sourcing of data and origin of records